What is project-based learning?

 Project-based learning engages students with a topic in an immersive way over an extended period of time.
 Students spend a longer period of time working on topics and with materials, allowing for a deeper, more thorough absorption of the subject matter and processes used in completing a project.

-Through PBL, students are able to gain and refine skills that allow them to self-govern.
+Through project-based learning, students are able to gain and refine skills that allow them to self-govern.
 Whether working alone or with others, students practice skills, such as time management, problem solving, setting and meeting achievable goals, and emotional regulation.
 PBL empowers students with more freedom of choice and the ability to work at their own pace, prompting them to establish and maintain their own schedule(s) and rhythm to complete their projects by the due date.
 By taking initiative and being accountable to their own learning, the lessons and skills learned are better retained.

 Social awareness and social-emotional development